 It’s important to remember that aging pets need a few adjustments to their environment to keep them feeling their best.
 Still, age is not a disease, and senior pets can and do live active, happy, and pain-free lives well into their late teens and twenties.
 Your veterinarian can help make this happen.

 When Does a Pet Become a Senior Pet?

 Generally speaking, pets enter the senior life stage at age 7.
-This varies with species and breed however.
-We can help determine if your pet is a senior, one good reason to keep up with regular annual wellness exams.
+This varies with species and breed, however.
+We can help determine if your pet is a senior, one good reason to keep up with regular annual senior wellness exams.